eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/index.rst

 ------------

-This entry covers the entire process performed for the installation and configuration of MATLAB and the Distributed Computing Server on a cluster with the conditions described above.
+This entry covers the entire process performed for the installation and configuration of MATLAB and MATLAB Parallel Server on a cluster with the conditions described above.

 .. toctree::
-   :maxdepth: 1

    installation